JabirAlam/Offline-Installer/README.md

 Step 4.

-then open balena etcher setup, install it, then flash the .raw image in the folder i told you to extract earlier, to your USB drive, DO NOT DO IT ON YOUR SYSTEM DRIVE!!
+then open balena etcher setup, install it, then flash the .raw image in the folder i told you to extract earlier, to your USB drive, **DO NOT DO IT ON YOUR SYSTEM DRIVE!!**

 then unplug the USB drive, and replug the USB drive!

-then done! good luck hackintoshing!
+then done!
+Good luck Hackintoshing!

 If you don't have a problematic drive like the PM981a, that i had previously, you dont need Offline Installers, but if your internet is slow or your card is unsupported, then you can use it..